andy-maier/easy-server/docs/api.rst

 API Reference
 =============

-This section describes the Python API of the **secure-server-access** package.
+This section describes the Python API of the **easy-server** package.
 The API is kept stable using the compatibility rules defined for `semantic versioning <https://semver.org/>`_.
 An exception to this rule are fixes for security issues.